cipher387/osint_stuff_tool_collection/README.md

 </br><a href="https://stevemorse.org/ssn/ssn.html">Decoding Social Security Numbers in One Step</a>
 </br><a href="http://inmateinfo.indy.gov/IML">Inmate Database Search</a>
 </br><a href="http://scamdigger.com/">Scamdigger.com</a> — search in #scammers database by name, IP-adress, email or phone
-</br><a href='https://github.com/snooppr/snoop'></a> — Search users profile by nickname
-</br><a href='https://github.com/d8rkmind/Pyosint'>Pyosint</a> — Search for usenames form a list of 326 websites.
-Scrap a website to extract all links form a given website.
-Automate the search of subdomains of a given domain from diffrent services
 </br><a href='https://www.cloob.com/profile/search/index'>Cloob.com</a> — Iranian people search
 </br><a href='https://slavevoyages.org/resources/names-database'>SlaveVoyages.org</a> — the Trans-Atlantic and Intra-American slave trade databases are the culmination of several decades of independent and collaborative research by scholars drawing upon data in libraries and archives around the Atlantic world.
-</br><a href='https://datayze.com/alternate-spelling-finder'>Alternate Spelling Finder</a> — When searching for information by name, remember that the same name can be recorded in documents and files very differently, as people of different nationalities perceive sounds differently.
-</br><a href='https://translit.net'>Translit.net</a> — Sometimes it happens that a person's name is written in Cyrillic, but you can find a lot of info about him in Google if you type his transliteration "Ivan Ivanov".
-This tool will come in handy when working with Russian, Belarusian, Ukrainian, Armenian names
-</br><a href='https://seintpl.github.io/NAMINT/'>NAMINT</a> — Enter first, middle (or nickname) and last name, and press Go! to see possible search patterns and links (Google, Yandex, Facebook, Twitter, Linkedin and others social media)

 <a name="sockpuppets"></a>
 <h1>Sock Puppets</h1>